libris/librisxl/README.md

      -u,--serviceUrl <URL>   serviceUrl for OAIPMH
      -w,--whelk <arg>        the name of the whelk to perform operation on e.g. libris
+     -c,--component <arg>    which components to use for reindexing (defaults to all)

 Example - import a maximum of 10000 documents since 2000-01-01 using etc/whelksoperations.json to configure the whelks from external sources:

     $ gradle whelkOperation -Dargs='-o import -w libris -d bib -s 2000-01-01T00:00:00Z -n 10000 -p true' -Dfile.encoding='utf-8' -Dwhelk.config.uri=file:etc/whelkoperations.json

+Example - "reindex" tripple store, performing load from storage, turtle conversion and adding to tripple store:

+    $ gradle whelkOperation -Dargs='-o reindex -w libris -c sesamegraphstore'

 ## Using a Graph Store